soundpress/RulesOfNYC/docs/c08/index.rst

 *§ 11-03 Terms and Fees.* ::

-(a) A registration shall be valid for three (3) years and may be renewed for three (3) -year periods thereafter.
+(a) A registration shall be valid for three (3) years and may be renewed for three (3) year periods thereafter.

 (b) The fee for registration shall be four thousand dollars , and the fee for renewal of such registration shall be four thousand dollars .